 - Yamg Sun stone (Yamj) – southern Kuhistoni-Badakhshon, Vakhan Valley.
 Standing stone with hole in it, made in the late 19th century by a local philosopher Mubarak Vakhani.
 Sun is seen rising through it around the spring equinox – 40 days after this there can be started sowing.

-Described wonders of Tajikistan
+Described landmarks of Tajikistan

 The mountainous country of Tajikistan holds many secrets and unusual monuments.
 It was crossed by the great trade routes of the antiquity.
 The endless mountains of Pamir constituted one of the most extreme and memorable parts of the long journey between different parts of the world with numerous legends still alive and even more – forgotten and may be – waiting to be rediscovered.